natrajvairavan5/natrajvairavan5/README.md

 📖 I love reading economic, statistics, and machine learning research to learn more about the cutting-edge tools currently being developed!

-🧠 I am proficient in statistical and probability theory, econometrics and causal inference, predictive machine learning, data pipelining, and more!
+🧠 I am proficient in statistical and probability theory, econometrics and causal inference, predictive machine learning, data pipelining, web-scraping, and more!
 I am currently trying to learn more about Bayesian statistics and NLP.

 💬 I'd love to talk to anyone about data science and economics, especially on topics related to policy.
 Machine learning and NLP are tools I love to incorporate when conducting research!